 “If our attention is focused inward, we might be thinking ‘she probably thinks I’m an idiot,’ or ‘she just shifted in her seat, does that mean she’s bored?’
 We have this internal play-by-play of how things are going,” says Hendriksen.
 “But since we’re asking our anxiety how things are going, it always answers, ‘badly.’”

 And all that internal processing and monitoring “takes up all our bandwidth and leaves very little for actually interacting.
 Too much bandwidth to not spill our drink or trip over our feet.”
 In other words, worrying about the things that can go wrong might actually contribute to things going wrong.

-These tips of course just scratch the surface of the problem if you suffer from life-inhibiting social anxiety.
+These tips, of course, just scratch the surface of the problem, especially if you suffer from life-inhibiting social anxiety.
 You can learn more in Hendriksen’s book, and if you are truly suffering, the best course is talking to a professional who specializes in anxiety disorders.